osmandapp/web/main/docs/user/widgets/nav-widgets.md

 <!--It's [Pro feature](../purchases/android#pro-features).-->

-The Elevation widget shows a graph with the elevation and slope of your navigation route and your current location on this graph with current altitude and slope.
+**General information.** The Elevation widget shows a graph with the elevation and slope of your navigation route and your current location on this graph with current altitude and slope.

+**What the widget is most useful for.** This widget will best help you with a hiking or biking route.
+You can see all the obstacles associated with descents and ascents on your route with it.
+And also, making an analysis of the upcoming route for its passing.

+&nbsp;
 >The widget can be turned on/off by following this path:
 <Translate android="true" ids="shared_string_menu,layer_map_appearance,bottom_widgets_panel,available_widgets,elevation_profile"/>